Cultivating Prohibited Plants

 WHAT IS THE PENALTY FOR THE CRIMINAL OFFENCE OF CULTIVATING PROHIBITED PLANTS?

-Section 32 the Drug Misuse and Trafficking Act 1985 (NSW) prescribes a maximum penalty of 15 years imprisonment and/or a fine of 2000 penalty units for a person convicted of the criminal offence of cultivating prohibited plants.
-However, if the offence relates to cannabis plant or cannabis leaf, the maximum term of imprisonment is 10 years.
+If the matter is heard on indictment, Section 32 of the Drug Misuse and Trafficking Act 1985 (NSW) prescribes a maximum penalty of a fine of $220,000 and/or imprisonment for a term of 15 years, unless the offence relates to cannabis plant or cannabis leaf, at which point the maximum penalty is a fine of $220,000 and/or imprisonment for a term of 10 years.

 WHAT ARE THE DEFENCES AGAINST GUILT FOR A CULTIVATING PROHIBITED PLANTS CONVICTION?